1958 USA Indoor Track and Field Championships

 The 1958 USA Indoor Track and Field Championships were organized by the Amateur Athletic Union (AAU) and served as the national championships in indoor track and field for the United States.

 The men's edition was held at Madison Square Garden in New York City, New York, and it took place February 22.
 The women's meet was held separately at the Stile Athletics Field House in Akron, Ohio, taking place March 22.

 At the championships, Ed Collymore of Villanova upset to win the men's 60 yards while semi-final winner Dave Sime scratched in the finals.

+The Tennessee State squad won the women's team title.